jadamsowers/trailhead/planning/features.md

 - [ ] should be able to see each others' signups (if other user allows it)
 - [ ] should have ability to link family accounts (need some mutual acceptance)
 - [ ] there should also be some way for e.g. divorced couples to both have their own accounts, but manage shared scouts signups to prevent duplication

+## Tenting manager

+- [ ] ensures that scouts are within two years of each other when tenting
+- [ ] prevents scouts with different sexes from tenting together
+- [ ] prefers scouts in the same patrol to tent together
+- [ ] keeps it to 2-3 scouts per tent (2 preferred, 3 if needed due to odd number of scouts)

 ## Accessibility Improvements